Table of Contents

 Can I use a telegram subscription bot without Stripe?

 Yes.
-Most tools offer a manual payment mode where fans pay you directly via bank transfer, PayPal, or crypto, then submit proof.
+Several tools offer a manual payment mode where fans pay you directly via bank transfer, PayPal, or crypto, then submit proof.
 The bot verifies and grants access.
-Paprika, InviteMember, and BotSubscription all support manual payments alongside Stripe.
+Paprika supports manual payments alongside Stripe, so fans can pay any way you choose.

 How much does a telegram subscription bot cost?

-Costs range from free tiers to around $99/month.
-InviteMember starts at $2.99/month.
+Costs range from free to around $99/month.
+SimpleSub offers a free tier.
+InviteMember starts at $49/month plus 10% per transaction.
 Whop charges 2.7% + $0.30 per transaction.
 Paprika charges a flat monthly fee with zero revenue share, so you keep every dollar fans pay you.